 Control rooms are an essential component for the increase of productivity in industrial plants, as well as for the increase of their large-scale safety.
 They are spaces where vital information is collected for the efficient operation of the plant and from where operators are able to manage the most important equipment in the plant.

 These industrial control rooms enable users to react to any type of unexpected event that may arise.
 They are also essential for optimising maintenance tasks and routine checks, with the objective of preventing machine faults and prolonging service life.

 All the important systems and apparatus send signals to the control room, allowing the operator to efficiently carry out their work.
 This allows machinery located around the plant to be managed and, if necessary, operated, from one place.

 At Tecnatom we combine our engineering capabilities with our 30 years of experience in the sector.
 This experience allows us to provide our clients with the best possible option to meet their needs, adapted to the specific requirements of each industrial plant.
 We work in synergy with other industrial sectors characterised by their high safety demands, such as the energy sector, for example.

-Designing and supplying a control room is an arduous task which requires a multitude of disciplines, including the research of human factors engineering (HFE), the design of electrical and mechanical equipment, the manufacture of equipment, equipment testing and finally the supply and installation of the equipment which will form part of the central contact point.
+Designing and supplying a control room is an arduous task which requires a multitude of disciplines, including the research of Human Factors Engineering (HFE), the design of electrical and mechanical equipment, the manufacture of equipment, equipment testing and finally the supply and installation of the equipment which will form part of the central contact point.

-We also provide services related to user interfaces, verification and validation of equipment, analogue and digital equipment updates and cybersecurity activities.
+We also provide services related to user interfaces, the verification and validation of equipment, analogue and digital equipment updates and cybersecurity activities.

 Tecnatom is a big supporter of these changes, incorporating the latest technology and meeting all international legislation.
 We are certified to work in over 40 countries, all of which are noted for their high quality standards.
-The overall result is a control room which minimizes human error and increases the safety and production efficiency of industrial plants.
+The overall result is a control room which minimises human error and increases the safety and production efficiency of industrial plants.